7 Construction Cold Calling Tips That Really Work [SCRIPT]

 How do you know if a prospect has the budget?

-How do you know if a prospect is the authority/decision maker?
+How do you know if a prospect is the decision-maker?

 What’s your role in the decision-making process?